 CA 2025 Trailer Bills—A Deep-Dive Series

-Ascent explores how Assembly Bill (AB) 130 and Senate Bill (SB) 131 impact California Environmental Quality Act (CEQA), climate action planning, and housing development with practitioner insights for planners and environmental professionals.
+Ascent explores how Assembly Bill (AB) 130 and Senate Bill (SB) 131 affect California Environmental Quality Act (CEQA), climate action planning, and housing development with practitioner insights for planners and environmental professionals.

 AB 130’s Game-Changer for CEQA Streamlining of Housing Development—The New Infill Exemption